Iniquit/farcyte/README.md

 ### Contributing
 Contributions are welcome!
 Just submit a pull request.

+A big thank-you to **Stanchion** for adding new features to the bot and improving the development workflow!

 ### Want to run your own copy?
 1. Clone or download this repository.
 2. In the root directory of the project, place a copy of the Unsounded transcript as a .txt file and a .env file in the following format: